 Combine spice packet from the brisket, beer, mustard, molasses or maple syrup and garlic in a bowl; stir well.
 Pour mixture over brisket and vegetables.
 Cover and cook on high for 1 hour; reduce to low heat setting and cook 5 hours.
 Add cabbage wedges and cook 2 more hours or until tender.
 It takes about 8 hours total cooking time.

-Cut brisket across grain into thin slices and serve with additional Dijon mustard if desired.
+Cut brisket across grain into thin slices and serve with additional Dijon mustard or prepared horseradish if desired.

 Weight Watcher’s Using Old Points System: 9 points per 3 oz. of meat, some veggies and 1-1/2 tsp. mustard